Students at the grand opening of the school in 2004.

 Children perform at an event celebrating 21 years since the school was licensed.
 Photo/Mataliki Tokelau Akoga Kamata

-According to the 2018 Census, 8,676 people identify as Tokelauan with a median age of 21.4 years and many living within the Auckland and Wellington region.
+According to the 2018 Census, 8676 people identify as Tokelauan with a median age of 21.4 years and many of them are living in the Auckland and Wellington regions.

 When it comes to language, Tokelauan has been designated “severely endangered” by the United Nations Educational, Scientific and Cultural Organisation, its second-most-at-risk category.